everypolitician/everypolitician-ruby/README.md

 algeria = Everypolitician::Index.new.country('Algeria')
 national_assembly = algeria.legislature('Majlis')

+# Iterate though all known countries
+Everypolitician::Index.new.countries do |country|
+  puts "#{country.name} has #{country.legislatures.size} legislatures"
+end
 ```

 If you want to point at a different version of `countries.json` you can supply an